 How much faster would Farah have run if his career had been master-minded from birth with the same kind of Salazar-esque detail that we see today?
 Taking things one step further, imagine if the children of two world-beating Kenyans like Moses Mosop and Florence Kiplagat, or Tirunesh Dibaba and Sileshi Sihine, were nurtured from birth with only one goal in mind – to run as fast as possible over 26.2 miles.
 They would have an ideal diet and environment from day one, not to mention the kind of “hunger” for success that is so important.

 No stone would be left unturned.
 Then, imagine a futuristic race organiser laying out a pancake-flat route with the kind of super-fast, synthetic surface that we currently find on athletics tracks.

 Of course, this is guesswork and no one can ever predict exactly how the improvements will come about for the two-hour barrier to fall.
 In much the same way, when the first tadpole crawled out of the water in prehistoric times, there is no way it could have known its croak would one day evolve into all the languages of the world.
 But it did evolve, just as male marathoners will evolve.

 Even then, it might take several generations of improvements as we creep gradually toward the two-hour barrier.
-The feat, when it is done, might also come from outside Kenya (perhaps future marathons will be dominated by South Americans in the same way that Finns and Brits used to dominate proceedings).
+The feat, when it is done, might also come from outside Kenya (perhaps future marathons will be dominated by South Americans, Indians or Chinese in the same way that Finns and Brits used to dominate proceedings).
 But one thing is sure – one day it will happen.